San Jose, California: Silicon Valley

-The large concentration of high-technology engineering, computer, and microprocessor companies around San Jose has led the area to be known as Silicon Valley.
-Area schools such as the University of California, Berkeley, University of California, Santa Cruz, San Jose State University, San Francisco State University, California State University, East Bay, Santa Clara University, and Stanford University pump thousands of engineering and computer science graduates into the local economy every year.
+The large concentration of high-technology engineering, computer, and microprocessor companies beginning in nearby Sunnyvale, Palo Alto, Menlo Park and Mountain View provided impetus for the nickname Silicon Valley, coined in 1971.
+Area schools such as Stanford University, the University of California, Berkeley, University of California, Santa Cruz, San Jose State University, San Francisco State University, California State University, East Bay, and Santa Clara University pump thousands of engineering and computer science graduates into the local economy every year.

 San Jose residents produce more U.S. patents than any other city.
 On October 15, 2015, the United States Patent and Trademark Office opened a satellite office in San Jose to serve Silicon Valley and the Western United States.
-Thirty-five percent of all venture capital funds in the U.S. are invested in San Jose and Silicon Valley companies.
 By April 2018, Google was in the process of planning the "biggest tech campus in Silicon Valley" in San Jose.
+However, in April 2023, it was reported that Google paused on Google West San Jose Campus constructions due to slowing economic conditions and a decreased requirement for physical office space by tech companies, although the tech ecosystem has also recently become more geographically dispersed.

-High economic growth during the tech bubble caused employment, housing prices, and traffic congestion to peak in the late 1990s.
+High economic growth during the tech bubble of the late 1990s led to elevated employment, housing prices, and traffic congestion.
 As the economy slowed in the early 2000s, employment and traffic congestion was somewhat diminished.
 In the mid-2000s, traffic along major highways again began to worsen as the economy improved.
 San Jose had 405,000 jobs within its city limits in 2006, and an unemployment rate of 4.6%.
 San Jose has the highest median income of any U.S. city with over 280,000 people.

-On March 14, 2013, San Jose implemented a public wireless connection in the downtown area.
+On March 14, 2013, San Jose implemented a public wireless connection in its downtown area.
 Wireless access points have been placed on outdoor light posts throughout the city.

 Media

 San Jose is served by Greater Bay Area media.
 Print media outlets in San Jose include The Mercury News, the weekly Metro Silicon Valley, El Observador and the Silicon Valley / San Jose Business Journal.
 The Bay Area's NBC O&O, KNTV 11, is licensed to San Jose.
 In total, broadcasters in the Bay Area include 34 television stations, 25 AM radio stations, and 55 FM radio stations.

 In April 1909, Charles David Herrold, an electronics instructor in San Jose, constructed a radio station to broadcast the human voice.
 The station, "San Jose Calling" (call letters FN, later FQW), was the world's first radio station with scheduled programming targeted at a general audience.
 The station became the first to broadcast music in 1910.
 Herrold's wife Sybil became the first female "disk jockey" in 1912.
-The station changed hands a number of times before eventually becoming today's KCBS in San Francisco.
-Therefore, KCBS technically is the oldest radio station in the United States, and celebrated its 100th anniversary in 2009 with much fanfare.
+The station changed hands a number of times before becoming today's KCBS in San Francisco in 1949.

 Top employers

-As of June 30, 2021, the top employers in the city were:
+As of June 30, 2024, the top employers in the city were: